 Short of taking up more side gigs, one way to ensure you stay in the pink of financial health would be to amp up your savings.
 By making these thoughtful adjustments, you’ll pad your bank account consistently and may even be able to retire a couple of years earlier than planned.
 Yes, there’s some research and number-crunching involved, but you’ll be glad you did that eventually.

 Smart shoppers know that you pay off your credit card bills in full at the end of every month.
 Smarter shoppers though, make sure they’re earning some form of cashback/air miles for every dollar spent.
-For instance, check DBS Live and POSB Everyday for 5-8 per cent rebates.
+For instance, check DBS Live and POSB Everyday for 5 to 8 per cent rebates.

 If you’ve already got your fitness basics down pat (for instance, how to engage your core properly and do foundational exercises in proper form), you may benefit from an at-home gym space that doesn’t need to cost too much to set up.
 For a start, you’ll need a proper exercise mat and some light weights.
 Many gyms now have on-demand virtual classes such as Barry’s At-Home, which allow you to glean the benefits of a class setting from the comfort of your home.